History Project Stories

 Old Riverside Cemetery

 Beginning in 2019, over 4,000 native plants were planted along the river as part of an Enforceable Undertaking between the Queanbeyan-Palerang Regional Council (QPRC) and the NSW Environment Protection Authority (EPA) following a sewage overflow.
 The project aimed to restore natural habitat, provide shade and cool the river, helping protect aquatic species and reduce algal blooms.
-By late 2021, the plantings required ongoing care, leading to the formation of the Friends of Queanbeyan River group.
-Supported by QPRC, the group regularly gathers to weed, mulch, mow and maintain the site, focusing on the area near the Old Cemetery.

 -